Counseling Games You Can Play for FREE!

 from Mrs. Kathy King

 Inside Out has so many metaphors and information in the movie that can be used in counseling.
-You can talk about the emotions themselves, the purpose behind the emotions, how life changes can impact emotions and provide triggers, and the islands of personality provided a powerful metaphor.
+You can talk about the emotions themselves, the purpose behind the emotions, how life changes can impact emotions, and the islands of personality provided a powerful metaphor.
 CBT can be introduced by explaining self-talk as the characters in Riley's mind.
 So.
 Much.
 Material.

 Four Colors – An Online Game Similar to UNO